mvcds/brave-clojure/9/readme.md

 (aka _dining philosophers problem_)

+> Dereferencing

+Means "requesting" the value.
+It will be the last expression evaluated on the `deref` macro.

+It has `@` as its reader macro.

 > Future

 `future` define a task and place it on another thread without requiring the result immediately.